telerik/winforms-docs/virtualgrid/editing/api.md

 The editing process can be controlled by using the following properties and methods of __VirtualGridElement__:

-* __BeginEdit__ – Puts the current cell in edit mode.
+* __BeginEdit:__ Puts the current cell in edit mode.

-* __EndEdit__ – Ends the edit operation on the current cell and commits any changes in the underlying data source.
+* __EndEdit:__ Ends the edit operation on the current cell and commits any changes in the underlying data source.

-* __CloseEditor__ – Ends the edit operation on the current cell without committing the changes in the underlying data source.
+* __CloseEditor:__ Ends the edit operation on the current cell without committing the changes in the underlying data source.

-* __CancelEdit__ – Closes the currently active editor and discards all changes.
+* __CancelEdit:__ Closes the currently active editor and discards all changes.

-* __ActiveEditor__ returns reference to the currently active editor.
+* __ActiveEditor:__ returns reference to the currently active editor.

-* __IsInEditMode__ indicates whether the grid is in edit mode.
+* __IsInEditMode:__ indicates whether the grid is in edit mode.

-* __BeginEditMode__ indicates how one can start the edit operation.
+* __BeginEditMode:__ indicates how one can start the edit operation.
 The possible values are:
     - __BeginEditOnEnter__
     - __BeginEditOnF2__
     - __BeginEditOnKeystroke__